PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-08 13:45:35
+Last updated: 2024-04-08 13:46:44
-Random Quote: Watch a sunrise at least once a day. - Phil Dunphy
+Random Quote: The Lion does not concern itself with the opinions of sheep.  -  Tywin Lannister